 Settings

 Who said settings should be boring?
-The app comes with smart defaults and the players share their info during onboarding, or can change things up later.
+The app comes with smart defaults, and players share their info during onboarding or change things up later.

 Find and invite friends.
 Right on this screen.